Unfinished creative work: Software

 Software undergoes a testing phase that helps to eliminate problems before it is released; however, beta testing is a form of testing where the software is open to the public (usually limited to a set number of people or organizations) but is still essentially unfinished.
 This is often an important part of the development of a software package.
 There have also been instances of video games and software that are unfinished because they are still in development while being available to a larger group of people to test them, whether by remaining in an early access state for a prolonged period of time or ending up stuck in perpetual beta.

 If a piece of software is becoming overly delayed the developer may just release the program despite the presence of a few bugs.
 The Internet has allowed patches to be deployed that fix these bugs, but before such technology was available the problems could not be fixed after the game was published.
 Even with this, a game with too many bugs when it is made public will receive very poor reviews that will undoubtedly affect sales.
 For example, 2002's Destroyer Command received some very positive reviews about many aspects of the game but was criticized for the number of glitches it contained that, given a lengthier software testing phase, should have been fixed.
 Some developers choose to disable certain features to release the game on time, especially if a project has seen an amount of feature creep.
 One such title was Cinemaware's 1986 Defender of the Crown, which was released before all the features were completed when the company was faced with a strict deadline and the loss of two programmers.

+In modern gaming, high-profile titles that eventually release with content missing or a large number of bugs are often referred to as "unfinished" games by both critics and the community, especially if these bugs or missing content are subsequently resolved with a later patch.
+For example, Ubisoft Montreal's Assassin's Creed Unity contained a large number of bugs on release, leading some commentators, both contemporary and retrospective, to describe it as "unfinished."